yrm006/openvbs/readme.txt

 OpenVBS
-    - The Script Engine -
+    - The Script Engine for the BASIC-2020 -
 ---

 * What?
-    This is a script engine like VBScript.
+    This is a script engine for modern BASIC, compatible with VBScript.

 * How?
     > oscript sample.obs